dejantoteff/front/Readme.md

 ---
 ## Logic

+### Payload as any vs Payload as object

+If action payload pass just a single value, then it is not needed to be wrapped inside an object.

 ### Ready vs Active

 Both flags are used, while it makes sense to use only one of them, as they are too similar.